 - Learn from your Struggles.
 Life can be challenging.
 You will face some adversity and struggles in your life and you can choose whether they make you bitter or better.
 Your best life stories will come from your struggles because it is through them that you discover your strength.
 Remember….you are stronger than you think you are.

 - Be a Good Friend.
 Be fiercely loyal.
 Don’t gossip.
 Steer clear of drama.
-Never say anything in text or in person that you wouldn’t want repeated.
+Never say anything in a text or in person that you wouldn’t want to be repeated.
 Be a good listener.
 Celebrate your friend’s successes, cheer them on, and encourage them.

 - Listen to your Parents.
 They teach you from experience because they have been a kid like you.
 They will be your biggest fans and will always want the best for you.

 - Spend your Time Wisely.
 It’s so easy to waste the hours away mindlessly scrolling down Twitter, Instagram, Snapchat, and Facebook.
 We spend so much time watching other people live their lives that we aren’t living our own.
 We hear everyone else’s opinion on Twitter but what is ours?
 Maybe we feel super busy….but busy doing what?
 Spend time working on hobbies, helping others, and looking for service opportunities.

 - Be Kind Always.
 You will never regret being kind.